Vanilla Honey Buttercream Frosting is so versatile for cakes, cupcakes and more!

 This might be a silly question but do you use salted or unsalted butter?
 I can’t wait to make this recipe soon!

-Hi Holly, it’s not a silly question 🙂 You can really use either, I have used both before.
-My preference is usually unsalted for frosting, although sometimes it’s nice to have that little saltiness added to the sweet.
+Hi Holly, it's not a silly question 🙂 You can really use either, I have used both before.
+My preference is usually salted for frosting, sometimes it's nice to have that little saltiness added to the sweet.
+I find that salted also helps produce a better consistency when it comes to frosting.
 I hope that helps and that you enjoy the frosting.

 Just made this (a test run) to go on top of a refined sugar free banana cake for my daughter’s 1st birthday next week (I replaced the honey with maple syrup) and it is SO good!
 I was worried about not having a “smash” cake for her because I’m not giving her anything with refined sugar and this recipe is 100% perfect 🙂